GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 To see what component needs to sit where you can take a look at the [interactive HTML BOM](https://htmlpreview.github.io/?https://github.com/GEIGEIGEIST/KLOR/blob/main/docs/klor_rev1-3_ibom.html).

 > **Warning**
-> This interactive HTML BOM does show where each component is located, but please still refer to the solder guide above to see if a component needs to go on the front or back of the PCB.
+> This interactive HTML BOM does show where each component is located, but please still refer to the solder guide above to see if a component needs to go on the top or botom of the PCB.

 Be aware that for the stacked acrylic case some components need to be soldered on the opposite side.\